smithy-lang/smithy-gradle-plugin/README.md

 apply(plugin = "software.amazon.smithy")

 // The SmithyExtension is used to customize the build.
 This example
-// doesn't set any values.
+// doesn't set any values and can be completely omitted. configure<software.amazon.smithy.gradle.SmithyExtension> {}
-configure<software.amazon.smithy.gradle.SmithyExtension> {}

 repositories {